galacticcouncil/hydration-docs/docs/dev_exercise.md

 title: Practical exercise
 ---

-simple practical exercise to implement stable-swap pool.
+Are you looking to put your Substrate knowledge to the test?
+Do you think you are ready to get hydrated?
+Then this small practical exercise might be what you are looking for.

-It is simplified implementation having only 2 assets in a pool and without fees.
+## Task description

-## Description
+Implement a simplified version of a trading pool which holds 2 stable assets and has no trading fees.

-It should be possible to do the following:
+The trading pool should support the following functionality which should be implemented as extrinsics:

 - create pool
 - add liquidity